fperdigon/DeepHistoPathology/README.md

 ## Reproducibility

 ### Download this git repository and run local
-The firts step is to clone this repository
+The firsts step is to clone this repository

 ~~~
 git clone https://github.com/fperdigon/DeepHistoPathology